 The answer scale you include will depend on the products in your sector (i.e. people will buy soft drinks more frequently than they buy clothes).
 You might want to use a brand perception survey template for added insights.

-You may want to use routing to direct respondents to different questions based on how they answered, for example, to ask those who have purchased your brand before about their experiences.
+You may also want to use routing to direct respondents to different questions based on how they answered, for example, to ask those who have purchased your brand before about their experiences.

 Why?
 The aim here is to find out if the respondent can correctly associate your brand name to what you do.
 This gives you an indication of the level of brand awareness that you have i.e. have they just heard of your company name or do they actually understand the nature of your business?
 Can they identify your product, services and solutions?